aws-samples/amazon-ecs-firelens-examples/examples/fluent-bit/filter-multiline/README.md

 ```
 2. Add your own custom config to `extra.conf`.
 In this config, you need to specify the above parser file in `[SERVICE]` section and have another `[FILTER]` section to add parsers.
 Here, You can also directly add a built-in parser like `go`.
 3. Build a custom Fluent Bit image using the provided Docker file (which simply copies these two customized files into the AWS for Fluent Bit image) by `docker build .`.
 You can place this extra config file anywhere in the Docker image *except* `/fluent-bit/etc/fluent-bit.conf`.
 That config file path is the path used by FireLens.
 Push this custom image to Amazon ECR with `ecs-cli push`.
 4. Reference the new custom Fluent Bit image ECR repo in the container definition for the FireLens container.
+In this example we have also included a sample application container, which works with the example configuration and parser.
+The logs produced by the app will be concatenated by Fluent Bit.
 5. Reference the config file path in the FireLens configuration:
 ```
 "firelensConfiguration": {